NFL Rumors: Saints Could Target Sam Darnold As 2021 Starting Quarterback, Report Suggests

 Darnold’s future in New York remains uncertain as well.
 While many insiders have identified him as a potential trade candidate, others have suggested that the Jets will stick with him at least through the completion of his rookie contract.
 Through most of the year, the club had been in line for the first overall draft selection the chance to snag top prospect Trevor Lawrence, but a late-season winning streak put them out of the top spot and a more uncertain future for Darnold.

-The New York Post’s Brian Costello noted that Darnold had a strong end to the season and could be a safe and efficient choice for the Jets going into 2021.
+The New York Post’s Brian Costello noted that Darnold had a strong finish to the season and could be a safe and efficient choice for the Jets going into 2021.
 Other insiders believe that the Jets would not be able to net a first-round pick in exchange for Darnold after having invested the No. 3 overall selection for him back in 2018, making it harder for the front office to justify trading him.
-Keeping Darnold would also allow the franchise to use the No. 2 overall pick to fill other needs, or trade it to a team seeking one of the other highly rated signal callers behind Lawrence.
+Keeping Darnold would also allow the franchise to use the No. 2 overall pick to fill other needs, or trade it to a team seeking one of the other highly rated signal-callers behind Lawrence.